-When a mobsters wife decides to testify against his evil deeds she goes undercover to avoid being killed.
-Now that he's coming to trial she has to be escourted across country via train in order to testify.
-Cop Walter Brown and his partner are assigned the task, but the mob are on their trail.Written by
+When a mobster's widow decides to testify and provide names of others involved in evil deeds, she goes undercover to avoid being killed.
+Onboard a train going cross-country, she's being escorted in order to testify.
+Cop Walter Brown and his partner are assigned the task, but the mob are on their trail, attempting to make sure she never reaches her destination.Written by

 Col Needham <email@example.com>

 Even though the train is supposedly a Santa Fe going through the Southwest, the stock footage often shows a Southern Pacific "Daylight" engine, which ran north through California and Oregon.
 See more »

 Two scenes show a Southern Pacific Daylight locomotive which ran along the California coast, not Chicago to Los Angeles.
 See more »